topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ```lua
 <RBXEvent> msg.OnClose
 ```
 *Event that fires when the messagebox closes.
-No arguments are passed as of now, but the title will be passed in a later update.*
+The first argument is the identifier that gets passed.
+When the close button is clicked, `OnClose` gets passed with 'Close'.*

 #### Variables:
 `none`